bonertzb/Bonertz_Brian_Portfolio/Project_4 Shelf Life Predictive Model/README.md

 2) SVC Model - 0.97

 **Model Train / Test**
-	•	Decision boundary is used on the SVC Model to plot TPC values and Age by target Product Condition
+1) Decision boundary is used on the SVC Model to plot TPC values and Age by target Product Condition
- 	•	ROC Curve for LOG Regression displays the percentage of true positives predicted by the model with an AUC = 0.99
+2) ROC Curve for LOG Regression displays the percentage of true positives predicted by the model with an AUC = 0.99

   **Interpretation of Results**
-  A) High Accuracy: Both the logistic regression and SVC Models were able to predict with high accuracy.
+  1) High Accuracy: Both the logistic regression and SVC Models were able to predict with high accuracy.
 Each model achieves above 95% accuracy indicating effective classification of data correctly most of the time
-  B) Good Precision and Recall: Both models present high precision and high recall scores.
+  2) Good Precision and Recall: Both models present high precision and high recall scores.
 High precision relates to the low false positive rate, and high recall relates to the low false negative rate
-  C)Balance: Both metrics are above 95% for each model used, showing that the models are well-balanced in identifying both positive and negative classes
+  3) Balance: Both metrics are above 95% for each model used, showing that the models are well-balanced in identifying both positive and negative classes